floogulinc/csci3501-sorting-comp/README.md

 0.1378
 ```

 A fraction need not be proper, nor must it be in lowest form.
 For mixed fractions and pure fractions it is possible to have different representation of the same number.
-The conflicts are resolved as:
+The conflicts are resolved as discussed below.

 # How is the data generated <a name="generating"></a>